-This week, She Picks Up Pennies ran a great post about her debt dropping just below six figures.
+Recently, She Picks Up Pennies ran a great post about her debt dropping just below six figures.
 She mentioned the importance of catching up with other personal finance bloggers whose stories are vastly different from hers, but whose enthusiasm for the work is contagious.
 That’s where I am — it’s still relatively rare for me to find a PF blogger quite as old as me, let alone someone who is still deliberately taking on new debt during the next two years.
-Nonetheless, where would I be without my regular reading of other PF bloggers on the debt-free train like Pennies, and the 76K Project, FreeFunFamily, Peerless Money Mentor, Grokking Money, Ben Le Fort, Jennifer Chan, Debt Discipline…and so many more, too many to name (to be updated soon).
+Nonetheless, where would I be without my regular reading of other PF bloggers on the debt-free train like Pennies, and the 76K Project, FreeFunFamily, Peerless Money Mentor, Grokking Money, Ben Le Fort, Jennifer Chan, Debt Discipline…and so many more, too many to name.

 The point is, find your books, blogs, and perhaps even a circle of friends, and share the struggle and the triumphs often.

 Say you have two equal debts, and $550 a month to pay them down.
 One of them is at a promotional rate of 0% for 18 months, and the other is at 19% with no promotions attached.
 You have to pay the same minimum payment of $50 to each.
 After that, it’s your choice.
 You’ll pay down the higher-interest debt as fast as you can, right?